OLEV data protection policy

 For funding purposes, we will share with Transport for London some data of those vehicles benefitting from the plug-in taxi grant scheme to be licensed in London.
 We may share some data with third parties for research purposes.
 The data, which could include vehicle make and model and date of purchase, is unlikely to allow individuals to be identified.
 We may use the data to contact you to complete a survey or participate in research projects.

 We will use your data to contact you in relation to any updates or changes to the relevant scheme.
 Where necessary we will also contact you in relation to any orders you have created on the portal.

 We may contact you (both successful and unsuccessful applicants) to collect feedback on the schemes and your experience as grant recipients.

 We will share some data with distribution network operators and other third parties for research purposes and for the purpose of analysing the future impact of electric vehicles.
-This data, which will include the date and postcode of install and the model/make of chargepoint installed, is unlikely to allow individuals to be identified.
+This data, will include the date, full postal address of the installation location plus the make and model of chargepoint installed.

 We will use data to contact you (installers) in relation to any updates or changes to the relevant scheme and to commission forecasts.
 Where necessary we will also contact you in relation to any grant claims.